 4. Facebook Insights

-This built-in analytics tool on Facebook page presents full stats on your fans, posts, reach, likes, and other key social media metrics – complete with easy-to-understand graphics.
+This built-in analytics tool on the Facebook page presents full stats on your fans, posts, reach, likes, and other key social media metrics – complete with easy-to-understand graphics.
 These data can help you understand the people who are most engaged with your page, so you can target your sponsored posts accordingly.

 Facebook Insights has seven sections that show different social media metrics on that platform.